au-research/raido/readme.md

 Currently daily development, DEMO and PROD builds and releases are all done using the `main` branch.

-Releases are tracks and built using `git describe` functionality working off of annotated tags with the prefix `raido-v-`.
+Releases are tracked and built using `git describe` functionality working off of annotated tags with the prefix `raido-v-`.

 [release-process.md](./doc/release-process.md)